6qat/book/README.md

 My first computer was an Apple II (actually, it was a clone of Jobs' first popular personal computer) when I was 10 years old.

+Javascript is the Assembly language of the web.

 ### Static typing versus Dynamic typing ###

 In dynamic typed languages, the type is associated with the VALUE.
 Static typed languages has the type associated with VARIABLES.